jakerenzella/teams-import/README.md

 2. Follow the command line instructions and authenticate the teams Powershell environment.
 You will see a line like the following:

-> WARNING: To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code GUXEKTDPP to authenticate.`
+> WARNING: To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code XXXXXXXX to authenticate.`

 Open the link, log in, and authenticate with the code.

+> Note, currently you will have to authenticate two seperate times.
+One to generate the list of teams to import, and another to actually perform the import.

 3. Once authenticated, the command line will try and import the students.
 Note: for large units, the import may take several minutes.